Burglar alarms and home security

 Maintaining your burglar alarm

-Regular maintenance should highlight and reduce defects, give you peace of mind and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.
+With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.

-If you get a burglar alarm maintenance contract, your alarm will be checked once a year (twice a year if you want a police-monitoring contract) either by an installer coming to your home, or remotely by the company contracted to do so.
+If you get a burglar alarm maintenance contract, your alarm will be checked once a year (twice a year if you have a police-monitoring contract) either by an installer coming to your home, or remotely by the company contracted to do so.

-Costs for this vary, particularly as you can get different levels of maintenance, such as additional free call outs or parts included.
+Costs for this vary, particularly as you can get different levels of maintenance, such as additional free call-outs or parts included.
 Our page on burglar alarm costs details what we found when we called a number of different installers, and gives you tips on how to get the best deal.